wamonroe/tag_options/README.md

 - `bin/console` for an interactive prompt that will allow you to experiment
 - `bin/rubocop` to run RuboCop to check the code style and formatting
+- `bin/update_tailwindcss` to update the sort order from the latest [Headwind](https://github.com/heybourn/headwind) configuration.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version,